 There are so many things that are temporary in life, and I’ve had a hard time dealing with that.
 There are certain things I’m okay with changing.
 I’d like to think I’m adventurous, the type of person who would just pack up and move.

 Now, I’ve been taking piano lessons since I was five.
 I’ve had the same teacher for about ten years, Nathaniel.
 Our lessons did not involve much talking, but there was something personal about our relationship.
 He watched me grow up.
-He saw when I could barely Twinkle Twinkle Little Stars, to when I was playing Chopin and Bach.
-He was there when I was making the decision about high school, and then the decision about college.
+He saw when I could barely play Twinkle Twinkle Little Stars, to when I was playing Chopin and Bach.
+He was there when I made the decision about which high school I was going to go to, and then the decision about which college I would attend.

 Well, my junior year of high school, I found out that our schedules would not be the same anymore, and he would no longer be able to teach the 45 minute lesson I had every single friday for the past 10 years.
 At the moment I wasn’t upset.
 Strangely, I didn’t mind too much.
 I’ll be done with piano lessons in a year anyways, I thought.